Manure as a Resource

 ♣ Environmental Stewardship for Small-Scale Animal Producers.
 This is a series of fact sheets on topics including manure management, pastures, runoff, protecting water quality, animal mortalities, and environmental stewardship for horse owners.
 This link includes an opportunity to review these bulletins and share your comments with the authors.

-Fertilizing with manure and other organic amendments.
+♣ Fertilizing with manure and other organic amendments (PDF-Online).
 Bary, A., C. Cogger, and D.M.
 Sullivan.
 2016.
 Washington State University Cooperative Extension, Oregon State University Cooperative Extension System, US Department of Agriculture.
 PNW0533.

-Post harvest soil nitrate testing for manured cropping systems west of the Cascades.
+♣ Post harvest soil nitrate testing for manured cropping systems west of the Cascades (PDF-Online).
 Sullivan, D.M. and C.G.
 Cogger.
-2003.EM8832-E. Oregon State University Extension Service
+2003.EM8832-E. Oregon State University Extension Service.

 ♣ Which test is best?
-Customizing dairy manure nutrient testing.
+Customizing dairy manure nutrient testing (PDF-Online).
 Sullivan, D.M., C.G.
 Cogger, and A.I.
 Bary.
 1997.
 PNW 505.
-Oregon State University Extension Service.
+Pacific Northwest Extension Publication.